Finding Child Care in Richmond

 Families may be eligible for the Affordable Child Care Benefit On September 1, 2018, the Affordable Child Care Benefit replaced the Child Care Subsidy.
 The new funding will help families with the cost of child care, depending on factors like family size, type of care and household income.
-Information about and applications for the Affordable Child Care Benefit are available through the Child Care Resources & Referral Centre at 604-279-7020 or the BC Ministry of Children and Family Development. keep this wording for the hyperlink but update this hyperlink to this one - BC Ministry of Children and Family Development.
+Information about and applications for the Affordable Child Care Benefit are available through the Child Care Resources & Referral Centre at 604-279-7020 or the BC Ministry of Children and Family Development - BC Ministry of Children and Family Development.

 |Licensed Child Care Programs Classifications|

 |VCH Classification||Maximum # of Children & Other Specifications|

 |In-Home Multi Age Child Care||The licensee must be an early childhood education and a maximum of 8 children (infants – 8 years old).|

 |Group Child Care (All programs need to be run by early childhood educators and be located in a non-residential space).|

 |Group Child Care - Under 36 months||Maximum 12 children.

 |Group Child Care - 30 months to school age||Maximum 25 children, with no more than 2 children younger than 36 months.|